January 13, 2022

 In contrast, thinner coatings may suffer from pinholes or incomplete coverage around components, which can allow for direct moisture ingress.
 It is therefore important that device manufacturers consider the wear and tear their device may experience and appropriately evaluate their enclosures through accelerated aging, abuse, and reliability testing.

-Cell- & pack-level qualification
+Cell- and pack-level qualification

 Battery qualification is important down to the pack and cell level.
 While initially cells may appear to perform well, cell-level degradation can result in numerous unwanted symptoms throughout the cell's life cycle.
 The high discharge rates required from micromobility devices may create significant amounts of heat which, if not properly dissipated, may cause cell issues, from reduced performance electrode and other cell component degradation to gas generation associated with electrolyte degradation.